What is MG?

 Dr. Areej Bushnaq

-Consultant Neurologist, Neuromuscular and intraoperative monitoring founder of the women’s neurology chapter - saudi neurology society
+Consultant Neurologist, Neuromuscular and intraoperative monitoring founder of the women’s neurology chapter - Saudi neurology society

 Dr. Abubaker Almadani